cms-analysis/flashgg/Taggers/test/MVATraining/README.md

 The VBF Tag relies on 3 MVAs:

 * VBF DiJet MVA (aka VBFMVA), which determines if an event is VBF-like (ie has a valid dijet).
-* DiPhoton MVA, which determines if the vent has a valid Hgg-like diphoton.
+* DiPhoton MVA, which determines if the event has a valid Hgg-like diphoton.
 * VBF DiPhoton-DiJet MVA (aka VBFDiPhoDiJetMVA), which takes the inputs from the two above, and classifies events as VBF-like or not.

 The final MVA is used to generate the VBF Tag categories.
 This folder so far deals with reetraining the VBF DiJet MVA and the VBF DiPhoton-DiJet MVA only.